 COST OF DAMAGED CREDIT

 Home Mortgage: The cost of a home can more than double if you buy a home from a sub-prime lender at higher rates.
-Even a very small cheap home will cost between $100,000 and $180,000 more in interest if you are buying a home with damaged credit.
+Even a very small inexpensive home costs between $100,000 and $180,000 more in interest if you are buying a home with bad credit.
 We used actual mortgage rates for 2003 and 2004 to show your costs below:

 $100,000 home paid over 30 years: